shuibinlong/report-template/README.md

-# report-template
+# Report Template in BIT

-This is my college class report template
+This is my college class report template:

+- `docs/*`: use for lab reports or informal papers

+- `slides/*`：use for presentations